Intuitive-Systems/react-agent-ts/README.md

 13. **Expand the Horizons: Sky's the Limit 🌌**: Continue building out new features and push the boundaries of our AI assistant, inching ever closer to our grand vision.

+### 🎙️ Speak Up, Join In!
+Join us on the [Github Discussions Board](https://github.com/Intuitive-Systems/react-agent-ts/discussions) and let us know what you want to see!

 ## 🛠️ Setup

 Follow these steps to set up the project: